chain-ml/theoriq-agent-sdk/examples/simple_subscriber/README.md

-## Sample Subscriber Agent
+## Sample Subscriber
 Run this agent with `poetry run python main.py` command after installing the SDK dependencies.

-## How to get a access token
+## How to Create a Subscriber
-In order to get an access token, you have multiple options:

-1. As a user you should create an API Key from the UI.
-Once created, you treat this as the refresh token.
-You should attenuate the biscuit with a expire_at timestamp (maximum of 10 minutes for now), and then you will have an access token.
+1. As a user, you can create a subscriber using `Subscriber.from_api_key()` with an API key obtained from the UI.

-2. As an agent you should first create an agent authentication biscuit (Agent.authentication_biscuit), then you can use ProtocolClient.get_biscuit to get the biscuit, which can be used as the access token.
+2. As an agent, you can create a subscriber using `Subscriber.from_agent()` with your agent's private key and address.